 The disadvantages of running a limited company are:

 - You will spend more time on administration.
 This will include when you do your bookkeeping.
 It will also include when you perform your filing duties.
 This will encompass the filing of the annual accounts and Confirmation statement etc.

-Other disadvantages when you are running a limited company
+Other disadvantages of running a limited company

-- It is not the best step if you only plan to contract for a few months, before you return to full-time employment.
+- It is not the best step if you only plan to contract for a few months before you return to full-time employment.
 If you set up a company, it may prove to be more costly than it is beneficial.

-It is a good idea to make diary notes of these and then you can track when payments are due.
+It is a good idea to make diary notes of these, and then you can track when payments are due.